Northern Hamster Club Constitution

 The AGM shall be held at a date and venue to be decided by the Executive Committee, not more than 14 months after that last AGM unless extraordinary circumstances dictate otherwise.
 The Secretary and Treasurer shall submit an audited financial balance sheet.
 The AGM shall elect the Club’s Officers, Executive Committee and NHC Delegates.
 The Secretary shall ensure that every member of NORTHERN shall receive a copy of the Minutes of the AGM within 60 days of the meeting.

 These may be called through the Secretary by the Executive Committee in extreme emergencies.
 The Notice of such an EGM shall be sent by the Secretary to members.
 14 days’ notice must be provided between the date of the dispatch and the date of the meeting.
 Each adult member shall be allowed one vote.
 Memberships that include more than one adult member shall be entitled to two votes only.

-- Dogs may only be brought into show venues if they are confined to a suitable cage or carrier and may only be removed for walking and feeding (outside thevenue).
+c.
+Dogs may only be brought into show venues if they are confined to a suitable cage or carrier and may only be removed for walking and feeding (outside thevenue).
 The NORTHERN reserves the right to refuse entry to any dog at its discretion.

-- Judges for NORTHERN Shows must have either completed NORTHERN Training Procedures, as set out in the document ‘Judge Training Procedure for NORTHERN Members’ (see Appendix C), or be a recognised judge of any other NHC affiliated Club.
+a.
+Judges for NORTHERN Shows must have either completed NORTHERN Training Procedures, as set out in the document ‘Judge Training Procedure for NORTHERN Members’ (see Appendix C), or be a recognised judge or any other NHC affiliated Club.